Novel setup for detecting short-range anisotropic corrections to gravity: Abstract

-This Appendix provides additional details about the numerical calculations used to characterize the proposed differential torsion pendulum.
+This Supplemental Material provides additional details about the numerical calculations used to characterize the proposed differential torsion pendulum.
 First, we present the geometry of pendulum and attractor fins and relate their positions to the calculated torque.
 Second, we discuss how anisotropy was incorporated into the short-range corrections to Newtonian gravity.
-Finally, we show the dependence of the numerically-calculated torque on the angular position of the attractor for different values of $N$.
-We present results for both Yukawa-type and power-law-type corrections and we consider both purely isotropic gravity and gravity with a small anisotropic component included.
+Next, the dependence of the anisotropic torque on the angular size of the pendulum and attractor fins is presented.
+Finally, we comment on the accuracy of the numerically-calculated isotropic and anisotropic torques.